Joberrr/puss-in-boots/_posts/2014-05-11-more-about-the-bar-b-q.md

 ### China Super Smog

-Here in Gatineau we have beautiful weather and blue skies.
+Here in Gatineau we have beautiful weather and blue skies today.
 We are so fortunate.
 I cannot imagine living in cities with so much smog.

 It's so thick you can barely see through it.
 You know we're all connected on this spaceship earth.
 Burning coal is unecessary when you could be burning Thorium.